Does Chipotle Spike Your Blood Sugar?

 Picture your body’s energy like the fuel gauge on a car—it works best when topped off just right.
 What we eat gets turned into energy that helps us stay focused and active.
 But if that energy rushes in all at once, it can give you a quick jolt that fizzles out fast, leaving you drained.
 That up-and-down swing can really take a toll, especially for folks whose systems struggle to keep things balanced behind the curtain.

-The Chipotle Canvas: A Feast for Your Eyes (and Belly)
+Chipotle Canvas: A Feast for Eyes and Belly

-Wholesome fats—like those in smooth avocado and a mix of sautéed peppers and onions—add depth and satisfaction to your plate.
-These ingredients help ease the digestive pace, supporting steadier energy afterward.
-That creamy green spread is a fan favorite, for sure, but keeping it to a small portion lets you savor the flavor without piling it on.
+Wholesome fats—found in creamy avocado and a mix of sautéed peppers and onions—add richness and satisfaction to any plate.
+They slow digestion, promoting steadier energy throughout a meal.
+That smooth green spread is a favorite for good reason, but sticking to a small portion lets flavors shine without overloading a dish.

 This digestion-friendly ingredient acts like a filter, helping slow down how fast sweeteners get into your system.
 A plate with beans, sautéed peppers and onions, and whole grains is a solid choice for keeping things nice and steady.